Thailand - Important Documents

 Take any information that you hear from other people or read on Internet forums as a guide only.
 Requirements are rarely the same for any two people.
 On your first visit to a government office you will be told what you need and then satisfy these requirements on subsequent visits.

 Thais don't feel comfortable dealing with foreigners.
 Full stop.

 Even if the foreigner speaks good Thai, they still don't like dealing with foreigners.
 Whenever I go anywhere with my wife, Thais speak directly to her and act as if I am not there.
-Thais have very little confidence dealing with foreigners and in Thailand they don't expect foreigners to understand anything about Thai ways, which may be very true.
+Most Thais have very little confidence dealing with foreigners and in Thailand they don't expect foreigners to understand anything about Thai ways, which may be very true.

 If you are applying for something at a government office always try to go with a Thai.
 Let your Thai friend deal with the officials and sit patiently and quietly in the background, smiling if anyone should look at you.
 Learning to wai correctly (the prayer-like gesture that Thais greet each other with) also helps.

 Thais have a thing about heads and relative head height.
 You will constantly be told to sit down and this won't necessarily be about ensuring your personal comfort.
 When an official is sitting at a desk he or she will not like someone standing over them waiting.

 I can communicate in Thai reasonably well, but even so, I use this advice because my main objective is making the process flow smoothly so that I can get out as soon as possible.
 The only time I interject is if I hear my wife, or someone else, saying something that isn't correct.